karthikpoduval/virt-isp-v4l2-media-controller-driver/README.md

-# virt-isp-v4l2-media-controller-driver
+# VIRT ISP Media Controller Driver
-V4L2 Media Controller Driver for Virt ISP
+A Media Controller driver for a virtual (QEMU based) ISP.